klu1211/pytorch-toolbox/README.md

 # Pytorch Toolbox

-This code is based heavily of off FastAI, though I have made some modifications and implemented some new functionality
+The concept of callbacks is based of off FastAI's code so I have borrow some code from there especially in the learning module.